oae/openapi/README.md

 Fill the `.secrets.env` with api keys you obtained from relevant providers

-Start `api` and all of it's dependencies in development mode:
+Start the project in background
 ```
 docker-compose up --build -d
 ```